Redesigning the online experience of a South African favourite

 Woolworths is a premium retailer that is known for selling quality produce, clothing, home and beauty items to consumers within South Africa.

-The challenge
+The problem

-The solution
+The process

-We conducted research to understand current usability problems the current website faced and to define local and international benchmarks for ecommerce sites.
+I conducted research to understand current usability problems the current website faced and to define local and international benchmarks for ecommerce sites.
 We were able to use the research to define UX and UI improvements for the PLP (Product Listing Pages) and PDP (Product Description Pages) for the various departments (Food, Fashion, Beauty and Home), as well as design a new UI to elevate the brand.

 Understanding the local and global landscape